tyh835/PyJam/README.md

 Serving static site with rich functionalities from a CDN is the basis of the JAM stack.
 Find out more about the JAM stack here: [https://jamstack.org/](https://jamstack.org/)

 This project is based on [acloud.guru](acloud.guru)'s course Automating AWS with Python's project.
+Improvements include error handling, API, deleting stale files on sync, and configuring CloudFront to directly cache S3 website hosting URL.

 ## Configuring for Development